Sai-Shanmukh-Puppala/NFL_PBI/README.md

 # NFL Player Performance Dashboard

 ## Overview
-This repository contains a PowerBI dashboard designed to analyze NFL player performance.
+This repository contains a simplified version of a PowerBI dashboard designed to analyze NFL player performance.
 The dashboard leverages a star schema design, focusing on key metrics that provide insights into player performance across different positions.
 Our goal was to create a streamlined and user-friendly tool that can be used by analysts, fans, and other stakeholders interested in NFL statistics.

 ## Star Schema Implementation
 The dataset is structured using a star schema, which simplifies querying and enhances the performance of the PowerBI report.
 The star schema consists of the following components: